helpbuttons/helpbuttons/CONTRIBUTING.md

 You can now browse to `http://localhost:3000` to configure helpbuttons!

-## Setup frontend & api/backend
+## Setup frontend & api/backend for development

-You need a postgis database. postgres+opengis you can use our docker-compose file.
-You will need to put all containers down
+We recommend that you use our pre-build docker image for postgres, because we added goodies like the [h3](https://github.com/uber/h3) library and gis.

 #### Setup database using docker

-Notice: Our postgres image is modified to include the [h3](https://github.com/uber/h3) extension and postgis, so you won't be able to use plain postgres.

-You want to be able to access 5432 port from the db
+You want to be able to access 5432 port on your localhost machine so you have to expose it. by editing the `docker-compose.yml` file.

 ```
  ports:
   - 5432:5432